 Consider adding a new headline separating out specific skills (see An Easy Way to Express Your Personal Brand in Your Resume) for a more compelling message and presentation.

-Keep your resume profile summary short.
+Keep your resume summary short.

 To keep employers focused on your value proposition, unearth it from heavy detail, with a short and sweet description of ROI.

-Show you’ve embraced today’s communications methods.
+Show how you’ve embraced today’s communication methods.

 Still adding two spaces after the period in your resume sentences?
 Get with the times and drop this habit.
 Even Thesaurus.com, APA, and Microsoft Word now urge the use of just 1 space in their style guides.

 Listing only a land line phone number on your resume?
 You might be turning off recruiters who prefer to TEXT interview confirmations or questions to you.